specklesystems/speckle-automate-checker/README.md

 ### Wall Thickness Check

 ```
-Rule 1: WHERE category equals "Walls" AND width less than "200"
+Rule: WHERE category equals "Walls" AND width less than "200"
-Message: "Wall too thin - minimum thickness is 200mm"
+Message: "Walls must have width of at least 200."
 Severity: ERROR
 ```

 ### Door Naming Convention

 ```
-Rule 2: WHERE category equals "Doors" AND name is not like "^D\d{3}$"
+Rule: WHERE category equals "Doors" AND name is not like "^D\d{3}$"
-Message: "Door name must follow pattern D followed by 3 digits"
+Message: "All doors must have a name that follows the format "D" followed by three digits."
 Severity: WARNING
 ```

 ### Structural Column Height Range

 ```
-Rule 3: WHERE category equals "Columns" AND is_structural is true AND height not in range "2400,4000"
+Rule: WHERE category equals "Columns" AND is_structural is true AND height not in range "2400,4000"
-Message: "Structural column height outside acceptable range (2400-4000mm)"
+Message: "Structural columns must have a height between 2400 and 4000."
 Severity: ERROR
 ```

 ## Support

 For issues or questions, please let us know on the [Speckle Community Forum](https://speckle.community/).

+### Alternative: TSV File Format

+While the Model Checker Application is the recommended way to create and manage rules, you can also create compatible TSV (Tab-Separated Values) files manually.
+This can be useful for:

+- Programmatically generating rules
+- Version controlling rules in a text format
+- Integrating with existing workflows
+- Creating rules in bulk

+The TSV file should follow the same structure as shown in the table above, with columns separated by tabs.
+The file will then need to be hosted somewhere and served with MIME-type of `text/tab-separated-values` and the URL used in the automation configuration.